Gonzalo Collao: International career

 Collao represented Chile at under-20 level before being called up for the full side on 14 March 2018, for two friendlies against Denmark and Sweden.
 He made his full international debut on 31 May, in a 3–2 friendly loss against Romania.

+Personal life

+In the second half of 2023, Collao started to study nutrition and health, not retiring from football at the time.